There is a quick answer to the question of when you should add honey supers to your hive – when the bees need more space.

-Hives are designed to expand and contract during the year as the needs of the colony of bees change.
+Hives grow and shrink during the year as the needs of the colony of bees change.
 Honey supers play a key role as they provide room for the colony as it grows in size and collects stores.
 They are also important for the beekeeper who wants to efficiently harvest honey from their hives.

 Bees are happy to build a hive in any space that is protected from the weather.
 The purpose of a hive is to make the work of a beekeeper easier.
 The common components of a hive are: